solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 4. In the query window, replace the script with the following (documented inline):

     ```sql
-    -- Step 1 Create Login - replace the email with the desired login account
+    -- Step 1: Create Login - replace the email with the desired login account
     use master
     go
     CREATE LOGIN [alias@domain.com] FROM EXTERNAL PROVIDER;
     go

-    -- Step 2 Create User, using 'joyce' as an example, replace OnDemandPool with
+    -- Step 2: Create User, using 'joyce' as an example, replace OnDemandPool with
     --      the name of the SQL on-demand database
     use OnDemandPool
     go
     CREATE USER joyce FROM LOGIN [alias@domain.com];

-    -- Add User to appropriate role
+    -- Step 3: Add User to appropriate role
     go
     alter role db_owner Add member joyce -- Type USER name from step 2
     ```